 - Being struck by or against an object

 - Repetitive trauma caused by repeated, work-related movements

 - Chemical exposure, including contact with toxic materials like asbestos

-If you have been injured at work and would like to discuss your case with our experienced workers’ compensation attorneys in South Carolina to help ease the process, so you can focus on your recovery, we are available for free consultations and case assessments today.
+If you have been injured at work and would like to discuss your case with our experienced workers’ compensation attorneys in South Carolina to help ease the process, so you can focus on your recovery, we are available for consultations and case assessments today.